Strong, independent and effective, the Ombudsman is the place to contact to report and receive help regarding the infringement of children's rights.

 Cases such as illegal interrogation by the police or children in need of separate representation in court require intervention on a legal level and are referred to the NCC Center for the Child and the Law.

-Special Ombudsman units serve Israeli-Arab children and immigrant children from the Former Soviet Union and Ethiopia.
-They are staffed by professionals from those respective communities, who speak the language and understand the culture of these children, often misunderstood and mistreated, and lacking the necessary information and skills needed in their new home.
+The Ombudsman serves immigrant children from the Former Soviet Union and Ethiopia with professionals from those respective communities, who speak the language and understand the culture of these children, often misunderstood and mistreated, and lacking the necessary information and skills needed in their new home.
+Recently services have also been designated to provide special attention and intervention towards protecting the rights and wellbeing of children and youth in placement outside of their home (including children in rehabilitative and post-hospitalization frameworks, educational boarding schools particularly for at-risk children and youth removed from their homes, and children in the foster care system).

 Over and above all, our OCY staff has the influence and expertise to resolve cases previously unsolved.
 We are often the last resource, the last port of call for children in distress.